paytonhauck/Software_MiniProject/README.md

   -Tried to implement with documentgetElementById() , but ran into many errors -Print results to console to show data exists
 - Issue sending data to database but able to insert non-variable values

+Both Partners were new to web development and implementing the database & authentication into code.
+Also, both struggled with the communication between front-end and back-end.